Marak/buddypond/ReadMe.md

 The AppStore is located at: [https://github.com/Marak/buddypond-appstore](https://github.com/Marak/buddypond-appstore)

-If you want to add a new application all you have to do is copy and paste an existing `App` folder and do a single string search on replace.
+If you want to add a new application all you have to do is copy and paste an existing `App` folder and do a single string search and replace.

 Once the new App folder has been created you will now be able to open this `App` via `desktop.ui.openWindow('myapp')`

-## Downloading Buddy Pond

-If you want to run your own Buddy Pond it's very simple.
-Just load the `index.html` file in your browser ( requires a local http server ).

 ### Deploying your Buddy Pond